mssola/terraform/README.md

 ### Creating the infrastructure

-The easiest way to configure your cluster is to use one of the included `.profile` configuration file and overwrite the variables you need.
+The easiest way to configure your cluster is to use one of the included `.profile` configuration files and overwrite the variables you need.
 Then you can invoke the `k8s-setup` script with any of the commands accepted by _Terraform_.